coyleej/AdminTools/README.md

 * repo_download_w_some_setup.sh : Downloads all of our git repos and automatically installs the ones that don't require compiling

-* set_passwd_policy : Configures the password setting, adds a login banner, and configures unattended-upgrades

-* sshd_config : Configures sshd settings and banner

-* s4py.yml : conda environment setup required by repo_download*
+* s4py.yml : Conda environment setup required by repo_download*